-One theory is that this script was developed in Frisia and then adopted in England.
-Another is that it was brought to England by the Vikings and then modified and later ended up in Frisia.
+It is possibly that this alphabet was developed in Frisia and then adopted in England, or that it developed in England and then spread to Frisia.

 From the 7th century the Latin alphabet began to replace these runes, though some runes continued to appear in Latin texts representing whole words, and the Latin alphabet was extended with the runic letters þorn and wynn.

 Download an chart of Anglo-Saxon runes (Excel speadsheet)

 warþ gasric grorn þær he on greut giswom

 The fish beat up the sea(s) on to the mountainous cliff

 The king of (?)terror became sad when he swam onto the grit.

 The inscription is a riddle with the answer whale's bone, which is what the casket is made of.

 From the Franks Casket.
 Photo by Simon Ager, taken in the British Museum.